-The pasta with Sicilian kohlrabi, known as trunzo cabbage from Acireale, is a soup linked to the tradition of the Etna region.
+The pasta with Sicilian kohlrabi is a soup linked to the culinary tradition of the Etna area.

-The trunzo cabbage belongs to the Brassicaceae or Cruciferous family along with broccoli and cauliflower.
+The cavolo trunzo belongs to the Brassicaceae (cruciferous) family along with broccoli and cauliflower.

-It is a typical kohlrabi of the Aci area – between Acireale and Catania – on the slopes of Mount Etna and the name comes from a nickname with which the inhabitants of Catania mock the people from Aci, as if to say: turnip head.
+It is a kohlrabi typical of the Aci area – between Acireale and Catania – on the slopes of Mount Etna and the name echoes a nickname used by Catanese people to tease locals from Aci, roughly meaning: turnip-headed.

-It is an ancient variety with a unique, bold, and unmistakable taste.
+It is an ancient variety with a strong, unmistakable flavor.

-It is small in size, wrapped in long leaves, and the edible part has typical purple streaks.
+It is small in size, wrapped in long leaves, and the edible bulb often shows characteristic purple streaks.

-The production occurs in two main cycles: in autumn from October to December and in spring from April to June, with harvests now reaching up to three times a year.
+Production occurs in two main cycles: in autumn from October to December and in spring from April to June, with harvests that today can even reach three times a year.

-It has become a Slow Food Presidium, to protect a historic variety and its connection with the territory.
+It has become a Slow Food Presidia, protecting a historic variety and its link to the territory.

-It is used in the typical cuisine of the area and is highly appreciated for its versatility: it is consumed both raw in salads and cooked, stewed alone or with pasta.
+It is used in local traditional cooking and is highly appreciated for its versatility: it is eaten raw in salads or cooked and braised alone or with pasta.

-Today we enjoy it in the traditional Sicilian kohlrabi soup.
+Today we enjoy it in the traditional Sicilian kohlrabi soup with pasta.

 - Difficulty: Easy